jupyterlab/extension-examples/advanced/kernel-output/README.md

 ## OutputArea and Model

-The `SimplifiedOutputArea` class is a `Widget`, as described in the [widget example](../../widget-tracker/jupyter-widgets/README.md).
+The `SimplifiedOutputArea` class is a `Widget`, as described in the [widget example](../../widget-tracker/widgets/README.md).
+It has the ability to display the results of a notebook cell execution.
 You can instantiate it with a new `OutputAreaModel`; this is class containing the data to show:

 ```ts